cKohl10/GenTact_merge_update/blender_scripts/sensor_bay_addon/README.md

    2) **Common Error: Incorrect Object Selected**: The save buttons sweep down all children of the selected object in the Blender scene for skin modifiers.
 Make sure the root object of the robot is selected.
    3) **Common Error: Incorrect Sensor Positions**: If you need the output of sensor locations in world coordinates for printing, make sure the object origin is set to the world origin and all transforms have been applied.

+# Alligator Save
+The Alligator Save operator is used to output the full mesh for 3D printing with the alligator clip nodes.
+This will seperate the mesh into multiple files to be used for printing in multiple materials.
+A camera is used to render a preview, so you may run into an error if you don't have any cameras in your scene.